santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

 ## Configuring Visual Studio Code for C/C++ Development

 ## VS Code Extensions
-VS Code Extensions allow developers to extend the capability of VS Code by adding languages, debuggers, and tools to support development workflow.
+VS Code Extensions allow developers to extend the capability of VS Code by adding languages, debuggers, and tools to support several development workflows.
 VS Code's rich extensibility model lets extension authors plug directly into the VS Code UI and contribute functionality through the same APIs used by VS Code.
-VS Code extensions can be installed directly into VS Code using the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).
+VS Code extensions can be installed directly using the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).

 ## Debugging C/C++ Code in VS Code
 ## Navigating Code in VS Code